-In 2000, the Whangarei District Council (WDC) embarked on a programme to extend the district's sewer reticulation network around Whangarei Harbour, to improve water quality in the city's harbour - a popular spot for recreation and food gathering.
+Whangarei District Council decided to extend the district's sewer reticulation network around Whangārei Harbour, to improve water quality in the popular recreational spot.

-The physical works extended along the northern shoreline of the harbour, from Waikaraka to Urquharts Bay near the harbour entrance, where the septic tank systems in use were often failing to treat sewage to an acceptable standard.
+Starting in the year 2000, the physical works extended along the northern shoreline of the harbour from Waikaraka to Urquharts Bay near the harbour entrance – where the septic tank systems often failed to treat sewage to an acceptable standard.

 - 15 pumping stations and associated emergency storage facilities, electrical control and telemetry systems

-- 13,500m of gravity pipelines
+- 13,500 metres of gravity pipelines

 - 230 manholes

-- Individual connection to 476 properties
+- individual connection to 476 properties

-- Miscellaneous associated works including landscaping, retaining structures and pipe bridges.
+- miscellaneous associated works including landscaping, retaining structures and pipe bridges.